Byte-Code/lm-digitalstore/README.md

-# lm-digital-store
+# lm-digitalstore

-Leroy Merlin Kiosk App built on top of:
-[electron-react-boilerplate](https://github.com/chentsulin/electron-react-boilerplate), which you should **always refer to in case of problems**.
+Kiosk App built on top of [electron-react-boilerplate](https://github.com/chentsulin/electron-react-boilerplate), which you should **always refer to in case of problems**.

 > Tech Stack: